 If there was a rule book of life, there would be one particular page that was highlighted, underlined, and titled as most important.
 It would be the one which told you that you need to master effective goal setting and have an aim in mind before you get on with the process.
-While there may not be an actual rule book of life, we do have this helpful goal setting guide to offer.
+While there may not be an actual rule book of life, we do have this helpful goal setting tips to offer.

 Yes, goal setting is important.
 In fact, it’s more important than achieving the goal itself.
 This is because it is the sense of direction that is needed for you to fulfill any task in life.

 You don’t have to feel overwhelmed if this sounds new to you, as all the following information has you covered.

 Today, you’ll find out all about the importance of goal setting, types of goals, and tips to define realistic goals for yourself!